Church of Saint Demetrius, Budapest: 19th century

-The housing stock of the Tabán gradually improved in the 19th century, especially after the unification of Pest and Buda in 1873 as Budapest grew into a booming modern capital during the age of the Dual Monarchy.
-In the late 1890s the Serbian Parish built a large new tenement house on a nearby lot which also served as the headquarters of the deanery.
-At the same time the church was restored in Neo-Baroque style.
-The urban context of the church changed fundamentally between 1898 and 1903 when the central part of the Tabán was rebuilt creating new roads and squares, demolishing the poorest quarters and even building a new bridge across the Danube.
+The housing conditions of Tabán improved gradually in the 19th century, especially after the unification of Budapest in 1873, when the city grew into a booming modern capital during the age of the Dual Monarchy.
+In the late 1890s, the Serbian Orthodox parish built a large new tenement house on a nearby lot, which also served as the headquarters of the deanery.
+At the same time, the church was restored in Neo-Baroque style.
+Its urban context changed fundamentally between 1898 and 1903, when the central part of Tabán was rebuilt, creating new roads and squares, demolishing the poorest quarters, and constructing a new bridge across the Danube.